Kimberly García: Career

-2022
+2022: Double world champion in Oregon

 In March, the 28-year-old finished third in the 20 km walk at the World Race Walking Team Championships held in Muscat, Oman.
-In April, she broke the South American record in the 35 km walk at the Dudinská Päťdesiatka meeting in Dudince, Slovakia.
+In April, she broke the South American record in the 35 km walk with a time of 2:43:19 for second at the Dudinská Päťdesiatka meeting in Dudince, Slovakia.

 At the World Athletics Championships held in Eugene, Oregon in July, García first won 20 km walk in a national record, becoming the first ever medallist from Peru in championships history and ending longer than 10 years Chinese dominance in the event.
 Seven days later, she added second title for the 35 km walk, improving her own South American record and becoming the first woman to earn two racewalking titles at one global championships.
 García also became the first Latin American to win two gold medals at the same World Athletics Championships.
 In November, she was shortlisted for the World Athletics Female Athlete of the Year award.

+2023–present: 35 km walk world record

+Kimberly got her 2023 campaign off to a strong start on 25 March, setting a 35 km walk world record with a time of 2:37:44 at the Dudinska 50.
+She made clear that 2022 was no flash in the pan and sliced two seconds off the previous fastest mark for the distance.
+It was the first world record in the event after it became a standard championship discipline in 2022 and 2:38:00 was set as the standard.

+In August, Kimberly won the silver medal in the 35 km athletic walk at the World Championships in Budapest.